 No, there’s no monthly fee for Roku.
 There’s the initial device cost, but after that, you could potentially use Roku for free.

-Roku vs Firestick: A Streaming Standoff
+Roku vs Firestick: The Best Streaming Device Standoff

 To make sure this death match, erm, Roku vs Firestick showdown is fair, we’ve split it into five rounds, each one focusing on a specific aspect.